-We need to deepen our understanding of the dynamics that drive the complex governance system emerging around net zero, so that we can better understand how institutional and regulatory innovation could materialise or be held back.
+The work on net zero governance systems comes from the necessity to deepen our understanding of the dynamics that drive the complex governance system emerging around net zero, so that we can better understand how institutional and regulatory innovation can materialise or be held back.
 Critical questions include: How do rules and institutions interact, influence each other, contest for authority, and diffuse?
 Will best practices from one regulatory domain or one jurisdiction spread to others?
 How and when do voluntary standards convert into mandatory rules, and when do they not?
 Can we expect rules to update over time, or are we instead likely to see entrenchment and path dependence?
 The literature on complex governance systems in political science, law, geography, and beyond offers some insights into these questions, but they need to be interrogated in the context of net zero governance.
 Moreover, new conceptual frameworks are needed to inform how best to intervene in complex governance systems.